laconbass/practical-inheritance/README.md

 The `extend` function creates a new object with the specified `prototype` and defines on it as many properties as the own enumerable properties that the `extension` object has.

 The `builder` function creates a function that will apply to `builder` the proper context, being the current context (`this`) if it's an object inheriting from `prototype` or `prototype` elsecase.
-Optionaly provides acces to `extend` functionalities.
+Additionally, any object who has `prototype` on its prototype chain will pass an `instanceof` check against the returned function.
+Optionaly provides acces to `extend` functionalities: If extension is given, use as `prototype` the result of extending `prototype` with `extension`.

 With the help of this tools, the previous example can be rewrited as follows: